We're here if you need help

 A direct connection is one from a device running VNC Viewer to a remote computer running VNC Server that you broker yourself.
 You must know the current IP address or hostname of the computer, and you may need to reconfigure intermediate firewalls and routers too.

 You can establish direct connections over a private network such as a LAN or VPN, or over a public network such as the Internet.
 If the former, neither endpoint need be connected to the Internet; VNC Server and VNC Viewer do not ‘phone home’.

-For any VNC Connect computer with an Enterprise subscription, you can choose to establish direct connections, cloud connections, or both, in the way that suits you.
+For any remote computer with an Enterprise subscription and VNC Connect installed, you can choose to establish direct connections, cloud connections, or both, in the way that suits you.
 Read our guide to cloud versus direct to find out more.